MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/connect-microsoftplaces.md

 Install-Module -Name MicrosoftPlaces -AllowPrerelease -Force
 ```

-### I receive an error when attempting to run Connect-MicrosoftPlaces
+### I receive an error when attempting to run Connect-MicrosoftPlaces.

 * PowerShell 7 doesn't currently use the proxy settings defined in user settings.
 * You can't currently connect to both Exchange Online and MicrosoftPlaces from within the same PowerShell window.
 Open in separate windows and try again.
+### Do I need certain permissions to run Connect-MicrosoftPlaces?

+No.  Permissions are enforced when running other commands after authentication completes.